-Commemorate what matters most with uncompromising quality and hand-crafted artistry.
-Perfect for sharing with family and friends, this distinctive seasonal collection features our as-always alcohol-free, animal fat-free, recipes packaged in specially embellished hardwood boxes.
-With elegant Arabic design on the lid and the "Ramadan Kareem" calligraphy inside.
+Ramadan starts May 15 to June 14.
+Perfect for sharing with family and friends, this distinctive seasonal collection features our as-always alcohol-free, animal fat-free recipes packaged in mahogany gift boxes decorated with the star and crescent Arabic symbol inlaid on the lid and the "Ramadan Kareem" calligraphy inside.
 Each box is a culinary celebration of one of the calendar’s most meaningful occasions with the world’s finest French chocolates.

 Awe friends and family this season with a striking assortment of our most requested recipes.
-Made with all natural ingredients and without alcohol or animal-fat, our chocolates are distinctively enticing and have come to define the best in French culinary indulgence.
-Packaged in a handcrafted mahogany box decorated with a very nice Arabic design,...
+Made with all-natural ingredients and without alcohol or animal-fat, our chocolates are distinctively enticing and define the best in French culinary indulgence.
+Packaged in a handcrafted mahogany box decorated with the star and crescent Arabic symbol inlaid on...

-Greet friends and family this season with a spectacular selection of France’s finest confections delivered in a sleek mahogany box elegantly decorated with the star and crescent Arabic symbol inlaid on the outside and the "Ramadan Kareem" calligraphy inside.
-Filled with three assortments of our famous animal fat-free and alcohol-free chocolates, plus two cartons of our irresistible chocomandines dusted in rich Criollo cocoa...
+Greet friends and family this Ramadan season with a spectacular selection of France’s finest confections delivered in a sleek mahogany box elegantly decorated with the star and crescent Arabic symbol inlaid on the outside and the "Ramadan Kareem" calligraphy inside.
+Filled with three assortments of our famous animal fat-free and alcohol-free...

 Are you looking for an original gift idea for the end of Ramadan?
 You are in the right place to surprise your friends and family with our luxury chocolate boxes.

 Which gift to choose for Ramadan and Eid?

 The Ramadan period is characterized by large family meals in the evening (at sunset).
 It is common to have loved ones gathered around delicious food during this time, and the end of the fast symbolized by Eidd-el-fitr is often marked by the presence of cakes that are eaten together or offered as gifts to neighbours and friends.

 To shake things up, it is also quite common to offer presents to loved ones like: